 Different insect bites and stings are often confused with each other because the symptoms are so similar.
 It’s not a problem if you’re not quite sure if it was a mosquito or a gnat that bit you.
 It’s a problem if you’ve been injected with venom, and can’t find the culprit anywhere.

 Being able to identify a bee sting can help you significantly.
-If you have a bad or severe reaction to the sting, you’ll want to know what it was, so as to prevent future emergencies.
+If you (or even a pet) have a bad or severe reaction to the sting, you’ll want to know what it was, so as to prevent future emergencies.
 It also makes it easier to treat it with home remedies and medication.
 You’ll also know what to look out for, in case your symptoms worsen.
 So what do bee stings look like?
 Before I delve into that, there’s something you ought to know.

 Not All Stings Will Leave Stingers

 No other bee has a barbed stinger—the feature responsible for honeybee stingers latching onto our skin.
 I will cover what exactly these stingers look like, but you should know that they’re not the ‘bee’ all and end all of stings.

 Honeybee attacks are perhaps the ones you should worry about the most.
 There is still a chance, though, that you could have been stung by a bee you’re unfamiliar with.
 Unless you see the bee that stings you, it won’t leave any clues.

 How to Identify a Honeybee Stinger

 Since honeybee stings are the most prominent (and in many ways the most dangerous), I’ll start with them.

 Identifying honeybee stingers is fairly easy.
 The stinger will remain in your skin, at the site of the sting.
 It won’t sink into or under your skin, and should always be visible.
 They’re small, though, ranging from 1/16 to 1/8 of an inch.
 They’re black and might look like a dot, thorn, or thin spike protruding from the site.